Bridge over Saint Volodymyr Descent: Vandalism

 The first act of vandalism on the bridge in the very first night after its opening.
 On 26 May 2019, two glass panels got cracked.
 Originally, it was supposed that they were shot with rifles from underneath, but the Municipal Guard stated that it was a result of a 'group of unknown people actively jumping on it'.
 That day, Mayor of Kyiv Vitali Klitschko inspected the damage with experts and said that it is only a protective layer that got damaged and the glass itself is unharmed, he said that the repair work will take only one day.
 The next day, during the repair work, the third panel for unknown reasons got cracked, some people noticed the poor quality of reinstallation, there was dirt between the glass layers and gaps were between the panels.

 On 29 July 2019, the glass railings of the bridge got cracked for an unknown reason.
 Kyiv City State Administration stated that the panel would be dismantled 31 July to be sent to examination to define the reason of the accident.
 The experts would also examine the material from the surveillance cameras.
 The viewing platforms of the bridge had been reopened 16 September.

 In May 2020, the glass cracked once again and was fenced for repair work.

 On 25 November 2020, vandals attempted to steal the observation binoculars from the bridge; however, after being noticed by the Municipal Guard, they threw it away and escaped.

 On 18 December 2020, one of the glass panels cracked.
 Kyiv City State Administration stated that the repair was being conducted by the original contractor, and no city funds had been spent on it.

 In February 2021, two glass panels of the bridge got cracked.
 They had been replaced in May.

 On 29 July 2021, an information sign at the bridge got cracked.
 Examining the surveillance video, police identified the criminal to be a 1997-born man from Lutsk and arrested him.
 He said that he came to Kyiv for recreation and called his actions an accident because he just wanted to test the sign's strength.
 He was sentenced to five years in jail for hooliganism.

 On 4 January 2022, the Municipal Guard discovered that the glass railing got cracked again during the holidays.

+6 December 2024 surveillance recorded vandals damaging the glass on the bridge.
+4 March 2025 Kyiv City State Administration informed that the glass would be replaced as soon as the temperature stabilizes, as the repair work requires it to be no lower than +10°C. 23 April 2025 the glass was replaced by Kyivavtoshliakhmist.